 A while back, I was considering some different health remedies to add to my arsenal.
 I had seen an article about goji berries and my curiosity was piqued.
 You see, I am always looking for ways to keep myself strong, vibrant, and healthy.
 At the time, goji berries seemed to be all the rage.

-Now, the goji berry craze has seemed to die down a bit since that time.
+Now, the goji berry craze has seemed to fade a bit since that time.
 You know how trends are, they are booming for a bit and then they tend to dwindle down a bit as people move on to the next thing.
 However, homesteaders and herbalists know better than to do this.
 We understand the importance of different fruits, herbs, spices, and veggies.
 Such is the case with goji berries.

 You guys, for real, goji berries are awesome!
 They are so much more than a little red berry you toss into your morning smoothie.
 Goji berries are packed full of antioxidants and nutrition.
 Plus, they are really pretty to look at.